hirenchauhan2/advance-html-table/README.md

 This is a very simple table having sorting, pagination functionalities for now.
 I will try to add column filtering, dynamic table configuration for headers and more features to it in coming time.

 ---
 **Note**: This is not a library or any other tool, this is just for my practice and for inspiration.
-You can take a look at the code, use it in your projects on your own risks!
+You can take a look at the code, use it in your projects at your own risk!

 ---